 Key Features:

-- Multi-Channel Validation: Validate skills through assessments, simulations, and certifications.
+- Multi-Channel Validation: Verifies skills through assessments, simulations, and certifications.

-- Skills Inventory: Continuously updated database of employee skills and proficiency levels.
+- Skills Inventory: Maintains a dynamic, real-time database of workforce skills and proficiency levels.

-- Skills Benchmarking: Compare workforce competencies against industry standards for strategic planning.
+- Skills Benchmarking: Compares workforce capabilities against industry standards to support strategic planning.

 Founding Year: 2015